 What is a Boojum Tree?

-Boojum trees (Fouquieria columnaris) are native to the Baja California peninsula and parts of the Sonoran desert.
-The plants are part of rocky hillsides and alluvial plains where water is rare and temperatures may be extreme.
+Boojum trees (Fouquieria columnaris) are native to the Baja California peninsula and parts of the Sonoran Desert.
+The plants are part of rocky hillsides and alluvial plains where water is rare, and temperatures may be extreme.
 What is a boojum tree?
-The “tree” is actually a striking cacti with an upright form and imposing columnar height.
+The “tree” is actually a striking succulent with an upright form and imposing columnar height.
 Southern gardeners in arid regions can grow a boojum tree outdoors, while the rest of us will have to content ourselves with greenhouse and interior specimens that will not reach the heights those wild plants can achieve.

-Cultivated boojum trees may command a price tag of $1000.00 per foot (ouch!).
-The plants grow slowly, putting on less than a foot of dimension per year and wild harvest is prohibited due to the protected status of this cactus.
-Boojums in the wild have been found at 70 to 80 feet in height, but cultivated plants are significantly less at only 10 to 20 feet tall.
-The trees resemble taper candles with tiny bluish-green leaves that drop off when the plant reaches dormancy.
+Cultivated boojum trees may command a price tag of $1,000 per square foot (ouch!).
+The plants grow slowly, putting on less than a foot of dimension per year, and wild harvest is prohibited due to the protected status of this cactus.
+Boojums in the wild have been found at 70 to 80 feet in height (21-24 m.), but cultivated plants are significantly less at only 10 to 20 feet tall (3-6 m.).
+The trees resemble taper candles with tiny bluish green leaves that drop off when the plant reaches dormancy.

 Boojum Tree Facts

-Boojum trees are named after a mythical thing found in the work, The Hunting of the Snark, by Louis Caroll.
+Boojum trees are named after a mythical thing found in the work, The Hunting of the Snark, by Lewis Carroll.
 Their fantastic form resembles an upside-down carrot and groups of them create quite an astounding display as the vertical trunks snake up from the earth.

 Boojum Tree Care

 If you are very lucky, you can try to grow a boojum tree from seed.
 Seed germination is sporadic and the seeds themselves can be difficult to find.
 Once seeds are sown, cultivation is similar to any other succulent.